 Later in 1963, the Lions re-formed, with Ray Daughtery replacing Charles Everidge (the others were still Charles Jackson, James Warren, and Horace Wooten).
 Calling themselves the Resonics, they recorded three records (one each for Unity, Lil-Larry, and Lucky Token).

 In spite of James Warren also singing with the Resonics, the Mad Lads continued on through the 60s and early 70s (they weren't the more famous Mad Lads group on Stax/Volt).
-The only other recording they made was a 1971 backup to a singer named Towana, on a song called "Wear Your Natural, Baby" and "Help Me Get That Feeling Back Again".
-These were on Kent Harris' Romark label (Towana was his girlfriend), with the Mad Lads billed as "The Total Destruction."
+The only other recordings they made were as backup to a singer named Towana, on 1971's "Wear Your Natural, Baby" and "Help Me Get That Feeling Back Again".
+These were on Kent Harris' Romark label, with the Mad Lads billed as "The Total Destruction."
 (Towana, whose real name was Veatrice Thomas, but who also performed as "Ty Karim", was Kent Harris' girlfriend, and later, his wife.
 Kent "Boogaloo" Harris was the brother of the Harris Sisters.)